aeonSolutions/AeonLabs-GitHub-API-C-library/README.md

    </a>
 </p>

-**I start working again on this project later this year in 2024**.
+**I start working again on this project beginning next year 2025**.
 In the meantime looking for sponsors to pay for the required work necessary for the successful completion of this project.  <br>
 I have also available here, on Github, a C++ library for the [Dataverse] API (data repositories).
 To view click [here](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library). <br>